 ISO Requirements for Training: What Your Organization Must Know to Stay Compliant

-What the standard actually mandates
+What does the standard actually require?

-How to document competence
+How do we document competence properly?

-What auditors expect to see
+What will auditors expect to see?

-Across most modern ISO management system standards (ISO 9001, ISO 14001, ISO 27001, ISO 45001, etc.), training requirements are embedded within the broader concept of competence.
+Across modern ISO management system standards — ISO 9001, ISO 14001, ISO 27001, ISO 45001, and others — training is embedded within a broader requirement: competence.

-Determine the necessary competence of personnel
+Determine necessary competence for personnel

 Ensure personnel are competent based on education, training, or experience

-Take action to acquire necessary competence
+Take action to acquire required competence

-Retain appropriate documented information as evidence
+Retain documented information as evidence

 ISO 9001 Training Requirements